sdorkenw/MICrONS_workshop_CNC_forum/README.md

-# MICrONS Workshop for the CNC Forum, 15 January 2025
+# Connectomics Workshop for the CNC Forum, 15 January 2025

 ## Presentation Outline and Presenters
 Forrest Collman, PhD, Associate Director at Allen Institute for Brain Science